 - what they do for a living, and

 Keep your suggested topics simple as two minutes is not a lot of time for both people to respond.
 Write your suggested topics on a note card, a whiteboard or project them on a wall.
 You don’t want participants spending their two minutes trying to remember what you suggested they discuss or trying to look at a laptop screen or smartphone screen to remember.

 Icebreaker Changes for Participants Who Know Each Other

 This speed meeting icebreaker can work well for groups of coworkers, friends, or club members.
 The main variation is in the content of the questions you suggest they answer.
 For people who know each other, these kinds of questions work.

 - Share one thing about yourself that you think your coworker doesn’t know.

 - Tell your partner your favorite television show and why.

 - Share your five favorite foods.
-(This is the year of bacon; don’t ask for an explanation.)
+(This is the era of bacon; don’t ask for an explanation.)

 Note that these are examples and you can work creatively to come up with your own variations of these questions.
 The one question to shy away from asking is what they hope to attain from attending the session.
 When participants know each other these responses are best heard by all participants including the facilitator.

-It is a quick and easy icebreaker that requires no preparation yet gets people involved with each other and moving around the room.
+The speed meeting icebreaker is a quick and easy icebreaker that requires no preparation on your part yet gets people involved with each other and moving around the room.
 The speed meeting icebreaker usually generates a lot of laughter and fun.
 It's physical in the sense that people keep moving and the actual movement is a source of laughter, too.
-Why not try the corporate speed dating icebreaker out with a group you facilitate?
+Why not try the corporate speed meeting icebreaker with a group you facilitate?